Last Updated on March 18, 2021 by Julia Wilson

 - Treat inside the house and the garden – vacuum, wash bedding, treat outdoor areas

-Your veterinarian can recommend flea control products which are safe and effective.
+Your veterinarian can recommend flea control products that are safe and effective.
 These products work in a variety of ways, some kill all stages of the flea life, and others prevent the development of flea eggs and larvae.
 In addition, many flea control products also treat intestinal worms at the same time.
 Treatment options include tablets, topical, sprays and injection.

 Vinegar has its place in the house as a cheap and effective cleaner.
 It is non-toxic and safe to use around cats.
 But for control of fleas, a veterinary-approved treatment is far more effective.